Joint or Separate Checking Accounts?

+Combining checking accounts can simplify money management for married couples.
+But, it can also make it more difficult.
 Sometimes combining all income into a joint checking account can muddy the waters, add confusion and complications, and cause resentment and power struggles.
 So what's a couple to do?

 Before you tie the knot, talk about how you'll mingle your money.
 Calmly express your opinions and discuss the ramifications of the different options: